 He was last seen wearing a short-sleeved brown polo shirt, blue jeans, camouflage bib coveralls, white socks and brown camouflage-print sneakers.
 He took none of his personal belongings.

 A large group of volunteers searched the area east and south near where Ben disappeared.
 A shoe was located in a vacant yard at the corner of 13th Avenue South and 3rd Street, and a short time later, its mate found sitting on top a snow bank on the street’s east side.
 Ben’s mother indicated Benjamin wore a pair of shoes similar to the make, style, color and shoe size of those found.

-Another person also was injured in the accident, and Benjamin was charged with driving on a suspended license and failure to stop within a safe distance.
-The case was still pending at the time of his disappearance.
+Another person had been injured in the winter accident, and Roseland was charged with driving on a suspended license and failure to stop within a safe distance.
+The case was still pending when Roseland went missing.

-Photos in a moving YouTube video (see below) illuminate a close-knit family devastated by Ben’s disappearance.
+Photos in a moving YouTube video (see below) illuminate a close-knit family devastated by the young man’s disappearance.
 And in a June 2008 Clinton Herald article, the teen’s younger sister Helen describes how their cat, Felix, lies on her brother Ben’s bed, still missing him.

-Anyone with information regarding Benjamin Roseland’s whereabouts is encouraged to contact the Clinton Police Department at (563) 243-1458 or send an email to firstname.lastname@example.org.
+Anyone with information regarding Benjamin Roseland’s unsolved disappearance is encouraged to contact Sgt.
+Richard Mojeiko at the Clinton Police Department at (563) 243-1457 or send an email to firstname.lastname@example.org.